TaylorPasion/TaylorPasion.github.io/week4.md

 permalink: /week4/
 ---

-## Week 4: Netflix Ratings Analysis
+# Week 4: Netflix Ratings Analysis

-This week, we explored the distribution and patterns in Netflix ratings data.
-Below are a few key visualizations from our analysis:

 ---

+## Day 1

+### Overview

+This week, we explored patterns in Netflix’s rating data using visualizations and began building a recommender system using a neural network.
+Below are the highlights and insights from Day 1.

+---

-### Distribution of Titles by Content Rating
+### 📊 Distribution of Titles by Content Rating

 This chart shows the number of titles available on Netflix by their content rating (e.g., PG, PG-13, R).
-It highlights that **Rated R** titles dominate the platform, while **TV-Y** titles (for very young audiences) are relatively scarce.
+It highlights that **Rated R** titles dominate the platform, while **TV-Y** titles (intended for very young audiences) are relatively rare.

 <p align="center">
   <img src="/assets/img/number_of_titles_vs_rating.png" alt="Distribution of Ratings in Netflix Shared Dataset by Rating" width="1000" style="border-radius: 12px; box-shadow: 0 4px 12px rgba(0,0,0,0.15);" />